SoftwareAroma/miastudiosinc/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on some cool flutter projects
+- 🔭 We currently working on some cool flutter projects
-- 🌱 I’m currently learning Cyber Security
+- 🌱 We currently exploring Cyber Security
-- 👯 I’m looking to collaborate on FLuter AI reading Mobile App
+- 👯 We looking to collaborate on FLuter AI reading Mobile App
-- 🤔 I’m looking forward to helping others with Learning Coding
+- 🤔 We looking forward to helping others with Learning Coding
-- 💬 Ask me about web, mobile and tech related stuff
+- 💬 Ask us about web, mobile and tech related stuff
-- 📫 How to reach me: +233542864498 or musahibrahimali@gmail.com
+- 📫 How to reach us: +233502741426 or miastudiosinc@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I love everything about coding and a full stack web and mobile developement
+- ⚡ Fun fact: We love everything about coding and a full stack web and mobile developement
 - ⚡ Quote: You may write me down in history with your bitter twisted lies, you may trod me in the very dirth but like dust and air i will always rise.

 -->

-Do :star: my work if you find it interesting, it helps me stay on track and be motivated.
+Do :star: our work if you find it interesting, it helps us stay on track and be motivated.

-Let's connect 👨‍💻 and forge the future together.😁✌
+Let's connect 👨‍💻 and forge the future together.😁✌ building the future today.... 😁✌

 **Check out my Repositories and don't forget to give a star.** 👇